darkmastermindz/cpp_game_engine_practice/README.md

 # cpp_game_engine_practice
-Practice of applications of Linear Algebra and Matricies in C++ that are fundementals of creating Game Engines
+Practice of applications of Linear Algebra and Matrices in C++ that are fundamentals of creating Game Engines